ahmedkhaeld/nest-app/README.md

 * Can Contract exist without an Organization?
 No
 * Can Organization exist without a Contract?
 Yes

-> Contract To Organization is 1 : M

 ##### Data Modeling using Document reference

 ```json